At St Paul’s Cathedral, we are committed to extending our ministry beyond our regular congregations and towards those who need it most.

 Cathedral Seniors was formed in February 2014 to create an opportunity for members of the congregation to meet for fellowship away from the hustle and bustle of Sunday services.
 It also provides better pastoral connections with the ministry team.

 St Paul’s Cathedral stands on the sovereign Country of the Wurundjeri people of the Kulin Nation; land that was taken, not ceded.
 We give thanks for their ancestors, and acknowledge the ongoing right and responsibility of their elders to care for this Country.
 We are committed to work and pray towards a more just settlement for all Indigenous people and pay our respects to First Nations people.

 Each August, St Paul’s Cathedral engages with National Science Week and runs several activities that explore the chosen theme from the perspective of the science-religion interface.

 In an increasingly global and secular scientific culture, saturated with technology and the market, the science-faith conversation is at the cutting edge of Christian engagement.
 Our purpose is to help equip Christians for that engagement.

 As Cathedrals and Dioceses across Australia joined St Paul’s Cathedral’s 2014 awareness campaign to fully welcome refugees, the Dean wrote:

-Twice a week, young people from overseas come to St Paul’s Cathedral Melbourne for a few hours’ English conversation, followed by a shared meal.
+Every Monday, young people from overseas come to St Paul’s Cathedral Melbourne for a few hours’ English conversation, followed by a shared meal.
 All of them are new arrivals to Australia.
 Many of them are refugees.
 Volunteers from churches across the city teach them English, and help them make sense of their experiences in Australia.
 Just as important as making them welcome in their new setting, though, is providing a listening ear to their stories.